Introduction and Background

 Conclusion

-The choice of antimicrobial drug depends on the type of pathogen and its sensitivity to antibiotics and the nephrotoxicity of the drugs.
+The type of bacteria, its antibiotic sensitivity, and the medications’ nephrotoxicity all influence the choice of antimicrobial medication.
 Ampicillin was used as the first choice of antibiotics, and it has shown good results.
 Additional, non-antibiotic treatments such as painkillers, probiotics, estrogens, and immunostimulants have also been prescribed to relieve patients’ distress.
 The patient was advised to adhere to a diet with no spicy, fried, and salty products, as well as reduce the consumption of caffeine.